TrainerRoad Review: The Best Performance-Focused Cycling App?

 Who is TrainerRoad not for?

-TrainerRoad is not for people who are not motivated or want to watch real or virtual world footage.
+TrainerRoad is not for people who lack motivation or who want to watch real-world or virtual footage when training.

 My Experience with TrainerRoad